dart-archive/www.dartlang.org/src/site/articles/emulating-functions/index.markdown

                                 msg.namedArguments);
 {% endprettify %}

-In the third line, we handles the common case where you want to forward the call to a particular object (in this case, the result of `bar()`).
+The third line handles the common case where you want to forward the call to a particular object (in this case, the result of `bar()`).
 We obtain an
 [InstanceMirror](http://api.dartlang.org/docs/releases/latest/dart_mirrors/InstanceMirror.html)